Michael Lee Johnson is a poet, freelance writer.

 are available at: http://www.lulu.com/spotlight/promomanusa.

-He is also editor/publisher of seven poetry sites, all open for submission,
+He is also editor/publisher of nine poetry sites, all open for submission,

 they can be found at his Web site: http://poetryman.mysite.com.